 Why December 20th?
 What’s the big deal?

 Winter is a nasty time to move.
 Freezing weather, the possibility for snow and ice, and increased moving fees are just a few examples.
 Winter storms will often shut down an entire city (or county) meaning no movers, no utilities, and especially, no enjoyment of family-centric holidays.
 Realistically thinking, would you, the landlord want to move your entire life during the already stressful season?
 Don’t you enjoy decorating your home?
-If the answer is yes, presumably, than most of your ‘why’ questions are answered immediately.
+If the answer is yes, presumably, then most of your ‘why’ questions are answered immediately.

-Understanding and empathizing with the above, it’s clear to see the natural struggles that WILL ultimately come up if your home is still considered vacant by Thanksgiving.
+Understanding and empathizing with the above, it’s clear to see the natural struggles that WILL ultimately come up if your home is still suffering from winter vacancy.
 Fewer and fewer people are looking for and are willing to move during the last few months of the year.
 (Typically, we see a steady decrease in traffic and moving tenants beginning around mid-October.)
-This isn’t to say that we don’t see people transitioning during this time, it just becomes a more narrow pool than what you’d expect in summer months.
+This isn’t to say that we don’t see people transitioning during this time, it just becomes a more narrow pool than what you’d expect in the summer months.
 One of the biggest issues that arise in this particular situation though is the level of supply vs. the level of demand (We’ll touch on this more below).
 With possibly hundreds of homes available in an area, finding that perfect tenant can be exhausting and frustrating.
 Not only are you competing against these other homes, but you’re also fighting to win the affection of future tenants.

-How to Rent Your Home by Christmas
+How to Rent Your Home by Christmas and Avoid Winter Vacancy

 Advertise at Market Rental Rates